UndefinedCpp/EmeraldChessEngine/README.md

 This software **does not** come with a GUI, so if you want to play it you will need to download one from Internet.
 I recommend [en-croissant](https://github.com/franciscoBSalgueiro/en-croissant).

 This engine is still **WIP** and will be updated from time to time.
-Currently I am refactoring and optimizing and hope to hit 1600 Elo soon.

 ## Compiling

 Use the CMake to compile the engine.

+## Technical Details

+This engine is based on traditional *alpha-beta search* algorithm with simple optimizations and pruning methods.
+Features implemented:
+- Transposition table
+- Iterative deepening
+- Null move pruning
+- Quiescence search
+- Razoring
+- Late move reduction
+- History heuristics
+- A simple NNUE for evaluation

+Since v0.4.0 the engine uses **NNUE** for evaluation.
+- Uses naive `768->128->1` architecture.
+No accumulators, king buckets, subnetworks - so in theory this is not actually *efficiently updated*.
+However, with proper auto-vectorization this runs even *faster* than my previous handcrafted evaluation function.
+- Positions used to train this NNUE are collected from Lichess database.
+About 30% of the data is from chess960 variant.
+All positions are first evaluated with my own engine (v0.3.0) at depth 8, and then adjusted based on the actual outcome and the "imbalanceness" of the position.
+Thus, this network is purely original.
+So far, only 1.5M filtered positions are used to train this reasonably good network.

 ## License